 It’s pretty simple to find a stud in common drywall.
-But on some older homes from the 1970s and earlier, we didn’t have drywall yet.
+But on some older homes from the mid-1970s and prior, there’s a good chance you may have plaster walls instead.
 Learning how to find a stud in a plaster wall takes some patience, but we have a few tricks up our sleeve that will save you time.

-Back in the day, home builders had to trowel the wall finish on with plaster and lath (kind of like how stucco is applied).
+Back in the day, home builders had to trowel the wall finish on with plaster over a lath base (kind of like how stucco is applied).
 These were “wet” applied walls (not to be confused with the similar-sounding “wet wall” that contains plumbing pipes).

 So what’s the solution to finding studs in older homes?
 Some people say to use a magnet, but that also won’t work if you have metal lath.
 But don’t worry— there are still ways to locate studs in these walls!

 Here are five ways to find a stud in a plaster wall:

 How To Find a Stud in a Plaster Wall

 Vertical studs, wooden beams, and plaster make up the structure of older homes.
 This means that your standard stud finder won’t be able to detect a change in density because it’s all dense.

 Anytime you want to hang something on your wall— whether it’s 0.5 pounds or 50 pounds— you want it to be attached to a stud.
 Studs are the wooden or metal beams that support the walls in your house.
 Imagine hanging a 50 pound framed piece of artwork on nothing but drywall.

 Ensuring your wall décor is anchored to these studs means they’ll stay in place until you decide to take them down again.
 You can simply use a stud finder to find the perfect spot these days, but this won’t work reliably on older homes.